CIVICUS Solidarity Fund (CSF)

 - Support civil society diversity and resilience, especially among smaller, non-formal actors;

 - Create opportunities where they do not exist for change-seeking actors to contribute to a more just, inclusive and sustainable world.

 Priority will be given to small, informal groups and individuals from the global south and from contexts with restricted spaces.
-However, if duly motivated, proposals can be also accepted from established organisations of different geographies/contexts.

 - You must be a CIVICUS voting member or associate member.

 - You are trying to address a specific problem or need for a particular community.
 You may also be aiming to support cutting edge work and innovative ideas also geared at assisting or enhancing the needs of a targeted community.
 Costs of legal action, media coverage, travel/participation support to mission-aligned events and enhancing safety/wellness of activists and their communities are also admissible.